WHAT IS FOOD SECURITY?

 Our grandparents looked to the backyard for food, but our children look to stores.
-We're losing our relationship with food, and with it, the food literacy, skills, knowledge, and resources we need to combat the food security issues we are facing here.
+We're losing our relationship with food, and with it, the food literacy, skills, knowledge, infrastructure, and resources we need to combat the food security issues we are facing here.

 Fortunately, we know we can reclaim a healthier food system here, because our ancestors are proof of it.
 Our province has a rich history self-reliance and food traditions that once enabled us to live off the land and sea, including gardening, fishing, hunting, preserving, berry-picking, and foraging skills.
 These traditional foodways provide a strong foundation upon which we can build a more appropriate and resilient food system in our province.

-When all the parts of the food system are working well together, we have food security.
+When all the parts of the food system are strong, and working well together, we have food security.
 To perform well and be sustainable, a food system must protect the land, water, and air that sustains it, and be supported by local consumers.

 This way, our food producers can continue to make enough money and produce enough food to support themselves and our food system, ensuring the production, distribution, access to, and consumption of healthy food for all.

 Supporting local food producers supports local food production by strengthening the first link in the chain towards local food security.

 Food security requires a healthy and sustainable food system.

 The food system is made up of five parts: